Manu10744/esp32-edge-energy-measurement/powermeasurement-udp-client/README.md

 ```

 ### Build
-The build requires `protobuf-c` to be installed.
+The build requires `protobuf-c` to be installed as the received data is assumed to receive as a serialized protobuf.

 Build with `gcc` on a linux system.
 ```bash